Route audited: 24th August 2022

-The stretch between East Coast Rd and the next bridge on Attercliffe Rd (Washford Bridge) closes in the evening so you may need to follow the yellow diversion signs.
+The stretch between East Coast Rd and the next bridge on Attercliffe Rd (Washford Bridge) is closed due to flood damage so follow the yellow diversion signs.
 The trail temporarily leaves the river and emerges on Warren St. Go straight across Leveson St and follow the signs along the walkway, across the Bailey Bridge and along the the shared use pavement to the amazing Cobweb Bridge which passes under the railway arch.
 Follow the final section of the walk to Blonk St, turn right and use the shared use pavement to the traffic lights.
 Turn left and use the bus gate to reach Waingate & the City Centre.

 In either direction using the 5WW and Cobweb bridge is the quietest and most interesting way.
 Note however that as of March 2020 the section between Attercliffe Rd and Stephenson Rd is closed.
 Follow on-road diversions.

 (this route recommended for cyclists who wish to avoid the City Centre and continue heading south) follow NCN67 (TPT) to the the road bridge at Broughton Lane, then pass via the Arena Car Park and Stadium and Olympic Legacy Park.
 This will take you as far as Woodbourn Road, and you have to take to the road here along Cricket Inn Rd.
 If you’re continuing south take Bernard St >> Talbot St >> Shrewsbury Rd which will bring you out at Granville Square to the south of the station – beware tram tracks.

 (D) On Road.
-If you wish to keep to the road, the A6109 to the North of Meadowhall is straight and fast (the traffic is fast too) , whilst the A6178 is slower and more congested.
+(Not shown on map) If you wish to keep to the road, the A6109 to the North of Meadowhall is straight and fast (the traffic is fast too) , whilst the A6178 is slower and more congested.
 An Active Travel scheme around Attercliffe due for construction in the winter of 2022 should improve things.